dan-sazonov/id3-editor/README.md

 - If the file contains information about the copyright holder and you want to leave it, use the `-c` or `--copyright` flag.
 - You can run the program in minimal mode with `-m` or `--minimal` flag.
 It will only ask for title, artist, album and genre.
 Other data will be cleared.
 - Files could be renamed in the form of `artist_track-title.mp3`.
 Use the `-r` or `--rename` flag.
 Please note that the information in the logs will be associated with the new name.
+- You can also rename all files without changing the metadata.
+Run the  program with the `--auto_rename` flag.
+Don't use other flags with this.
 - To remove all data from the tracks, run the program with the `-d` or `--delete` flag.
 Any other flags will be ignored.
 - If you need to go back to editing the previous track in the interactive mode, enter the `^` character in any field.
 - In interactive mode, two colons after the letters _a_, _o_ or _u_ will be replaced with this letter with an umlaut.
 For example, `Mo::tley Cru::e` will be replaced by `Mötley Crüe`.